scylladb/scylladb/docs/getting-started/system-requirements.rst

 It’s recommended to have a balanced setup.
 If there are only 4-8 :term:`Logical Cores <Logical Core (lcore)>`, large disks or 10Gbps networking may not be needed.
 This works in the opposite direction as well.
-Scylla can be used in many types of installation environments.
+ScyllaDB can be used in many types of installation environments.

-To see which system would best suit your workload requirements, use the `Scylla Sizing Calculator <https://price-calc.gh.scylladb.com/>`_ to customize Scylla for your usage.
+To see which system would best suit your workload requirements, use the `ScyllaDB Sizing Calculator <https://price-calc.gh.scylladb.com/>`_ to customize ScyllaDB for your usage.

 Core Requirements
 -----------------
-Scylla tries to maximize the resource usage of all system components.
+ScyllaDB tries to maximize the resource usage of all system components.
 The shard-per-core approach allows linear scale-up with the number of cores.
 As you have more cores, it makes sense to balance the other resources, from memory to network.

 CPU
 ^^^
-Scylla requires modern Intel CPUs that support the SSE4.2 instruction set and will not boot without it.
+ScyllaDB requires modern Intel CPUs that support the SSE4.2 instruction set and will not boot without it.

 The following CPUs are supported by Scylla: